 who have parental responsibility or the court.
 Of course this makes holiday

 trips abroad easier.
-Therefore a residence order may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.
+Therefore a child arrangements order about where a child should live may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.

-Anther reason to get a residence order is to give parental responsibility to a social parent who would otherwise not have it, for example:
+Anther reason to get a child arragements order about where a child should live is to give parental responsibility to a social parent who would otherwise not have it, for example:

-A shared residence order does not mean that the child will live one week with one parent and the next week with the other parent, or 3½ days each week with each parent.
+A child arrangements order providing that a child lives with both separated parents does not mean that the child will live one week with one parent and the next week with the other parent, or 3½ days each week with each parent.
 The time the child spends with each parent can still vary, for example, in a 14-day cycle with 5 of 14 nights with the father and the remaining with the mother, or of course the other way round.
 This will very much depend on the circumstances including work patterns and location of the parents’ homes and the child’s school.
-Nevertheless, unequal time can determine maintenance payments through the Child Support Agency.
+Nevertheless, unequal time can determine maintenance payments through the Child Maintenance Service.

 For more information and practical examples see the page about shared care.